 FOA Reference Guide To Premises Cabling

-The FOA created its Online Reference Guide to provide a more up-to-date and unbiased reference for those seeking information on cabling and fiber optic technology, components, applications and installation.
-It’s success confirms the assumption that many users prefer the Internet for technical information.
+The FOA created its FOA Online Reference Guide to provide a more up-to-date and unbiased reference for those seeking information on cabling and fiber optic technology, components, applications and installation.
+Itís success confirms the assumption that many users prefer the Internet for technical information.

-Now we've added "Fiber U" as an online training site for teaching cabling.
+FOA offers "Fiber U" as a free online training site for learning about premises cabling.
 It includes online self-study courses to help everyone learn about cabling and fiber optics.

-If you have feedback on the website or book, feel free to email comments or questions to the FOA at <info @ thefoa.org>.
+If you have feedback on the website or book, feel free to email comments or questions to the FOA at <info @ foa.org>.

 Premises Cabling Website Contents

 Each page will open in a new window.